Welcome to the new KidsHealth website! See what is new.

 Last reviewed

-13. Different types of anxiety disorders There are different anxiety disorders, which all have different key features.
-It is important to know that signs and symptoms of anxiety disorders may be shared with other childhood problems and can require …
+13. Different types of anxiety disorders There are several different anxiety disorders, which all have different key features.
+Some signs and symptoms of anxiety disorders may overlap with other childhood problems.
+A health professional can assess your …

 Last reviewed